api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

 One step closer to OEV searching, is to extend MEV bots to utilize the public [Base Feed Endpoints](/oev-searchers/in-depth/dapis/#base-feed-endpoints).
-These endpoints are public, and also used by API3 DAO push oracle - so there is tight competition in who is the fastest with the on-chain transaction.
+These endpoints are public, and also used by API3 push oracle - so there is tight competition in who is the fastest with the on-chain transaction.

 The existing MEV bot can utilize this off-chain open source data and make a base